craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 ## Timing
 While Combat is occurring, the timing of of abilities triggering and resolving is incredibly important.
 All effects resolve in a manner known as "First In, Last Out".
 This means that the most recently triggered ability or effect resolves before the triggering effect.

-For example, when a creature is 'Engaged' and they go to make a Maneuver, they trigger the 'Engaged' [[Ailment]]'s "When you make a Maneuver... they make an Attack against your Reflex." clause.
+> For example, when a creature is 'Engaged' and they go to make a Maneuver, they trigger the 'Engaged' [[Ailment]]'s "When you make a Maneuver... they make an Attack against your Reflex." clause.
 This Attack occurs and resolves before the Maneuver.

-In this example, if another effect would be triggered by that Attack, it occurs and resolves, then the Attack does, and then the Maneuver.
+> In this example, if another effect would be triggered by that Attack, it occurs and resolves, then the Attack does, and then the Maneuver would resolve.

 ## Positioning
 While you are in combat, RHoD assumes your character will occupy a 5ft square at any given time.